 Students have opportunities to learn from other artists and share their own work.
 Visiting professional artists conduct in-class workshops.
 Students take field trips to museums and galleries.
 Student artists share their work in exhibits on and off campus.
 They create art in cross-disciplinary projects in other subject areas.

 The Lower School art curriculum allows students to explore a variety of media, techniques, cultures, and styles.
 Students create work in both 2D and 3D.
 Lower School artists in each grade level participate in interdisciplinary units of study that include an art component.

 The Upper School art curriculum begins with exploratory classes in grades 7 and 9.
 Seventh graders take six-week Art sequences, and ninth graders take quarter-long sequences.
 Students in grades 8-12 may opt to enroll in a semester-long elective course in Mixed Media, while students in grades 9-12 have elective options in Drawing, Painting, Ceramics, Sculpture, Photography, and Mixed Media.
-Students in grade 12 may elect to enroll in Advanced Placement Studio Art Drawing or 3D Design.
-With the exception of AP Studio Art, all art courses offer the option of advancing three levels.
+Students in grade 12 may elect to enroll in Advanced Placement Studio Art Drawing or Design 3-D. With the exception of AP Studio Art, all art courses offer the option of advancing three levels.
 The levels move from foundations and exploration of techniques and media to more advanced work.
 At all levels, students critically analyze their work and the artwork of others through reflection, shared observation, and constructive oral discussion.
 Mixed-level classes encourage valuable peer exchange of knowledge and perspective.